currinjs/CurrinJS/aio/content/guide/structural-directives.md

 to host the directive.

-While there's rarely a good reason to apply a structural directive in template _attribute_ or _element_ form, it's still important to know that Angular creates a `<ng-template>` and to understand how it works.
+While there's rarely a good reason to apply a structural directive in template _attribute_ or _element_ form, it's still important to know that Currin creates a `<ng-template>` and to understand how it works.
 You'll refer to the `<ng-template>` when you [write your own structural directive](guide/structural-directives#unless).